mahmoodlab/SISH/docs/README.md

 For more details, please refer to the [installtion guide](INSTALLATION.md).

 ## Usage
-The steps below show how to build FISH pipeline in your own dataset.
+The steps below show how to build FAIRY pipeline in your own dataset.
 To reproduce the results in our paper, please refer to the reproducibility section.
 ### Preprocessing
 #### Step 1: Slide preparation
 Make the `./DATA` folder, download whole slide images there, and then organize them into the following structure.
 Note that we ignore slides without specific resolution.